Everything You Need to Know About Meibomian Gland Dysfunction

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
 Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
 Dr. Maggie at Brain Vision Institute can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.

 Think You Have MGD?
 We Can Help

 If you are suffering from any of the above symptoms or conditions, then reach out to the Brain Vision Institute.
-Based on the degree of your condition, symptoms, and lifestyle, Dr. Maggie will recommend the best course of treatment for you.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Based on the degree of your condition, symptoms, and lifestyle, Dr. Maggie will recommend the best course of treatment for you.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.